sentinel-official/docs/docs/dvpn-nodes/tools.md

 ## Community

 - [Sentnodes](https://sentnodes.com): this tool developed by [Busurnode](https://busurnode.com/) assists dVPN node hosts in obtaining information about their dVPN nodes health check status.
 In case of failure, it provides details about what might have gone wrong.
+It also runs a [public RPC monitor](https://sentnodes.com/public-rpc) reporting the health, block height and uptime of every public Sentinel RPC endpoint.
 - [Suchnode](https://suchnode.net): this node dashboard shows detailed statistics for individual nodes such as health check status, payouts and whitelisting, as well as the overall network.
-- [Node Peers](https://peers.suchnode.net): companion tool to Suchnode that lists currently connected peers for Sentinel nodes.
+- [Node Peers](https://peers.suchnode.net): companion tool to Suchnode covering Sentinel Hub blockchain peers rather than dVPN nodes.
+It grades the peers it observes on responsiveness and block-height progression, which helps when diagnosing a slow-syncing full node.
+See [Peer connectivity](/full-node-setup/hub-config).
 - [dVPN Node Faucet](https://busurnode.com/network/sentinel/faucet): To kickstart your dVPN node, ensure your operator address has sufficient P2P.
 For testing, use the Sentinel dVPN Node Faucet by entering your node operator address.
-The faucet will send 0.3 P2P, sample for verifying your dVPN node's online status.
-Consider adding more DVPN for prolonged online presence.
+The faucet sends 0.3 P2P, enough to verify that your dVPN node comes online.
+Add more P2P for prolonged online presence.
 - [dVPN Node Monitor Telegram Bot](/node-monitoring/node-monitor-bot): A convenient Telegram bot designed to assist you in monitoring your dVPN nodes, providing comprehensive details about each dVPN node's status and performance.
 - [Sentinel dVPN Client guide by Tkd-Alex](https://alessandromaggio.it/sentinel-dvpn-client/): community write-up walking through the Sentinel dVPN client setup.